Pike River Mine - victims' families understand a new re-entry attempt will be made tomorrow

-She told the Herald the families had thought it would be nice if the event was for them only given how long they had been in the media spotlight.
+The families had thought it would be nice if the event was for them only given how long they had been in the media spotlight, she told the Herald.

 A long awaited re-entry attempt was planned for May 3 but called off the day before for safety reasons.